ConnCOS/Module-3-Python-challenge/README.md

 * The percentage of votes each candidate won
 * The total number of votes each candidate won
 * The winner of the election based on popular vote

+  ## Contributions
+  This challenge took several months of me circling back to it amid other assignments.
+I could not have completed it without the assistance of TA Carlos Fernandez, tutoring sessions with Steven Thomas and various inputs from helpers with Ask BCS.